 How to Propagate Foxglove

-You can allow foxglove flowers to go to seed, and the plants will self-propagate quite reliably, but if you want to plant them in a different location, you can use one of three methods.
-You can collect the seeds and replant them, you can cut the flower stalk in half and replant the top part or you can replant the leaves.
-The leaves that are best for propagating new plants are the tiny ones growing from the main stalk, not the large ones forming the basal rosette.
-Plant the stalk or leaf directly in moist, rich soil and water regularly until the roots get established
+You can allow foxglove flowers to go to seed, and the plants will self-propagate quite reliably, but if you want to grow them in a different location, you can use one of three methods.
+You can collect the seeds and sow them on your chosen site; you can cut the flower stalk in half and replant the top part; or you can replant the leaves.
+The leaves to use for propagating new plants are the tiny ones growing from the main stalk that already have tiny white roots attached, not the large ones forming the basal rosette.
+Plant the stalk or leaf directly on moist, rich soil and water regularly until the roots get established

 How to Winterize Foxglove